appsemble/appsemble/docs/development/developing-blocks.md

 To get a better idea of how blocks work, or for inspiration of what blocks can be created, please have a look at the
 [officially supported Appsemble blocks](https://gitlab.com/appsemble/appsemble/-/tree/0.20.15/blocks).
+For example, if you want to create a block to display a set of dynamically loaded data, have a look at the `table` or `tiles` block.
+If you’re interested in displaying a single entity, have a look at the `detail-viewer` or `stats` block.
+If would like to create a block to process data based on events, have a look at the `data-loader` or `data-notifier` block.

 Need help developing a block?
 Feel free to join our [Discord server](https://discord.gg/q5aZAyq5kZ).